kaiserbergin/NBomber.Website/src/docs/blog/nbomber-2-0.md

 ```

 ## Hint Analyzer
-In this release, we have integrated a new HintAnalyzer feature that allows the analysis of the results of statistics and, based on this, displays hints.
+In this release, we have integrated a new HintAnalyzer feature that allows to analise the results of statistics and, based on this, displays hints.
 HintAnalyzer may refer not only to the statistics data but also to the use of certain plugins.
 Any NBomber plugin can add new analyzers.
 For example, PingPlugin pings the target host before starting any test, and after that, it analyzes received results and prints hints.

 > plugin stats: `NBomber.Plugins.Network.PingPlugin`